inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_in_more_detail.rst

 .. image:: /static/training/socialisation/053_keywordedited.*
    :align: center

-29. Click :guilabel:`OK` to close the keyword editor.
+29. Click :guilabel:`Finish` to close the InaSAFE Keywords Creation Wizard.

 Next we will run |project_name| again with this new flood hazard footprint.